hexchat/hexchat/share/doc/plugins.md

 ## Plugins on Windows (Win32)

-Yes, it can be done.
 All you need is Visual Studio setup as explained in [Building](http://www.hexchat.org/developers/building).
-Your best bet is to use an existing plugin in the HexChat solution as a starting point.
+Your best bet is to use an existing plugin (such as the currently unused SASL plugin) in the HexChat solution as a starting point.
 You should have the following files:

  * [hexchat-plugin.h](https://github.com/hexchat/hexchat/blob/master/plugins/hexchat-plugin.h) - main plugin header